andyatkinson/andyatkinson.github.io/_posts/2025-04-24-source-code-line-numbers-ruby-on-rails-marginalia-query-logs.md

 PR: Support `:source_location` tag option for query log tags by [fatkodima](https://github.com/fatkodima)
 <https://github.com/rails/rails/pull/50969#issuecomment-2797357558>

-An example of `:source_location` in action looks like this:
+An example of `:source_location` in action looks like below.
+The query comment was <strong>bolded</strong> and a ➡️ was added for emphasis, but neither appear in a real query comment.
 <pre><code>
 application=Rideshare
 controller=trip_requests